What can we offer?

-Crystalball also acts as a “central brain” that controls all equipment in an integrated way.
-It also provides a much more powerful optimisation strategy:
+Soleco Optimizer also acts as a “central brain” that controls all equipment in an integrated way.
+It also provides a much more powerful optimization strategy:

-- Automatic optimisation of energy cost based on forecasting and user needs and constraints.
+- Automatic optimization of energy cost based on forecasting and user needs and constraints.

 The user has the ability to input their needs into a single system interface as illustrated below.
 This particular screen is for Electric Vehicle usage.
 There are 2 cars from different manufacturers in this particular household and input of planned trips in a single interface allows each car to be charged in an optimum way to ensure sufficient charge for each journey with an adequate reserve margin embedded.